hrtovey/heather-website/src/post/2021-08-27_9-resources-to-learn-frontend-development.md

 I've created a curated short list of resources that I recommend you use to learn Front-End Development.
 These resources are specifically for HTML, CSS, and JavaScript, and include some project ideas and other helpful tips and advice to help get you started.

 ## A Note About These Resources
 When you're just starting out, I fully believe that you should focus on using free resources.
-You're already expending a lot of your time on learning something new, so you shouldn't spend your money unless it's absolutely what you need.
+You're already expending a lot of your time on learning something new, so you shouldn't spend your money unless it's for something you absolutely need to progress.

 Free resources allow you to try your hand at different things to see if you actually like them.
 If you're just starting your coding journey, it may take you a while to find something that really clicks for you.
 Free resources are a great guilt-free way to explore what's out there!

 So what that means is that the resources on this list are all free.
 Keep in mind, though, that you may want to invest your money in some quality courses on specific topics down the road.
 Until then, soak up all the free resources and figure out where you might want to spend a little money to get focused training.

-## Useful Resources
+## Learn to Code
+There are a ton of different courses out there and you may even find yourself trying to "catch them all."
+But that's a sure path to a lot of uncompleted courses on your to-do list.

+I suggest finding a course you like and following it through for as long as possible.
+You definitely want to avoid the trap of beginner course after beginner course after beginner course.
+Keep progressing!
+Learn more and more difficult things.

+With that said, here are the resources I give to anyone who wants to learn how to code.
+These suggestions are a great way to start and see if your interests hold up.

 ### FreeCodeCamp